lrbelany/MakeChangeProject/README.md

 Im still scratching my head on the infinite repeating code; but I did have the idea to use a boolean statement to try and break that up, but ultimately I ended up using a method to do it, its possible that I may have cleared the bug by pure happenstance.

 ### Technologies Used
-Scanner
+Scanner,
-If Else statements
+If Else statements,
-Math Operations(*,-,+,÷,mod,casting, and rounding, etc) Method
+Math Operations(*,-,+,÷,mod,casting, and rounding, etc), and one Method.